MDU-PHL/pango-collapse/README.md

 ## Usage

-`pango-collapse` takes a CSV file of SARS-CoV-2 samples (`input.csv`) with a column (default `Lineage`) indicating the pango lineage of the samples (e.g. output from pangoLEARN, nextclade, USHER, etc).
+`pango-collapse` takes a CSV file of SARS-CoV-2 samples (`input.csv`) with a column (default `Lineage`) indicating the compressed pango lineage of the samples (e.g. output from pangoLEARN, nextclade, USHER, etc).

 ```bash
 $ cat input.csv